Lighthouses of Brazil: Atlantic Islands

 s, two white flashes followed by one red flash.
 10 m (33 ft) octagonal

-view shows a dirt track leading to the lighthouse, so it might
+view.
+There is a dirt track leading to the lighthouse, so it might

 on a peak near the western tip of the island of Fernando de Noronha.